Fees

 4x 10% 10%

-Using the multiplier from the first chart above, follow that row to the right to determine any discount that you may qualify for.
+Using the multiplier from the first column, follow that row to the right to determine any discount that you may qualify for.
+The blue column is for clients paying out-of-pocket (not using insurance); the red column is for clients with insurance.

 Example 1: A family of 4 (mother, father, 2-year-old child, and fetus) has an income of $35,000.
-According to this chart, their income falls below the 2x column figure of 53,000 for a family of 4.
-Therefore, if they are paying out of pocket (RED column), they would qualify for a fee that is 50% of the full $6000 fee.
-If they have insurance that will cover me (BLUE column), they qualify for a waiver of 50% of their deductibles and co-pays.
+According to this chart, their income falls below the 2x column figure of $52,400 for a family of 4.
+Therefore, if they are paying out of pocket (BLUE column), they would qualify for a fee that is 50% of the full $6000 fee.
+If they have insurance that will cover me (RED column), they qualify for a waiver of 50% of their deductibles and co-pays.

-Example 2: A family of 3 (mother, father and fetus) has an income of $76000.
+Example 2: A family of 3 (mother, father and fetus) has an income of $91,000.
 Using the first chart, their income puts them in the 3.5x column for a family of 3.
-Moving to the second chart, this amount would qualify this family to receive a 20% reduction off their insurance deductible and co-insurance responsibilities (BLUE column); or a 20% reduction in the $6000 out-of-pocket fee (RED column) .
+Moving to the second chart, this amount would qualify this family to receive a 20% reduction off their insurance deductible and co-insurance responsibilities (RED column); or a 20% reduction in the $6000 out-of-pocket fee (BLUE column) .

 In any case, the minimum fee is always $3000.
 If the amount that insurance pays does not reach this amount, the client is responsible for the difference.